 - ¼ tsp. salt

 - Divide the dough into 2 balls.
-Form each dough ball into a log and cover with wax paper.
+Knead the dough with your hands until smooth and form each dough ball into a log and cover with wax paper.

 - Chill the dough for 2+ hours.